Multiple listing service: Canada

 In Canada, the national MLS is a cooperative system for the members of the Canadian Real Estate Association (CREA), working through Canada's 101 real estate boards and 13 provincial/territorial associations.
 Both the terms Realtor and MLS are registered trademarks for both the members and data of the CREA.
 The Real Estate Board of Greater Vancouver claims to have pioneered the first MLS in Canada.
 A publicly accessible website allows consumers to search an aggregated subset of each participating board's MLS database of active listings, providing limited details and directing consumers to contact a real estate agent for more information.

 While most real estate boards participate in the national MLS, known as the Data Distribution System, others provide listings to a Quebec-based service known as Centris.
-Still others like, the Toronto Regional Real Estate Board (TRREB) and operate their own MLS.
+Still others, such as the Toronto Regional Real Estate Board (TRREB), operate their own MLS.

-In 2007, the real estate brokerage Realtysellers shut down after alleging that the CREA and Toronto Regional Real Estate Board (TRREB) had modified their rules to hinder flat-fee MLS services on behalf of those selling houses themselves.
-In 2010, the CREA settled with the Competition Bureau, and agreed to allow flat-fee listings.
+In 2007, the real estate brokerage Realtysellers shut down after alleging that CREA and TRREB had modified their rules to hinder flat-fee MLS services on behalf of those selling houses themselves.
+In 2010, CREA settled with the Competition Bureau, and agreed to allow flat-fee listings.
 However, some real estate boards continued to bar the practice, citing interpretations of provincial laws requiring those trading in real estate to be licensed.
 Flat-free providers disputed the argument, claiming that their services were no different than posting listings on classifieds, and that they were not necessarily trading.
-In 2015, the Competition Bureau began a federal case against the TREB by Realitysellers.
+In 2015, the Competition Bureau began a federal case against the TRREB "in hopes of breaking the real estate industry's stranglehold on the Multiple Listings Service."